Recycling intermediate steps to improve Hamiltonian Monte Carlo: Numerical results

 \subsection{Number of recycled samples and statistical efficiency}

 As mentioned earlier, in the simulation results above we recycle enough of the intermediate states to achieve near-optimal efficiency gains.
 Here we take a closer look at how the efficiency gain from recycling depends on the number of recycled samples.
-Our results here in particular provide a practical guidance on how one might trade off statistical efficiency for memory efficiency when needed.
+The results in particular provide a practical guidance on how one might trade off statistical efficiency for memory efficiency when the available memory becomes limited.

 For our experiments here, we focus on the problem of estimating a quantile; the dependence of mean and variance estimators on the number of recycled samples was found to be similar.
-The number of samples per iteration (recycled states plus the final state) was repeatedly reduced by a factor of 2 until the benefit of recycling became almost negligible.
-The results are summarized in the $\log_2$ ESS ratio plots as presented earlier; Figure~\ref{fig:Gaussian_nrecycle_experiment} for the multi-variate Gaussian example, Figure~\ref{fig:HBLR_nrecycle_experiment} for the hierarchical Bayesian logistic regression example, and Figure~\ref{fig:SV_nrecycle_experiment} for the stochastic volatility example.
-The parameter indices are sorted in the increasing order of the ESS ratio at the largest number of recycled samples (the dark solid line).
+The number of samples per iteration was repeatedly reduced by a factor of 2 until the benefit of recycling became almost negligible.
+The results are summarized in the $\log_2$ ESS ratio plots as presented earlier; Figure~\ref{fig:Gaussian_nrecycle_experiment} for the multi-variate Gaussian example, Figure~\ref{fig:HBLR_nrecycle_experiment} for the hierarchical Bayesian logistic regression example, Figure~\ref{fig:SV_nrecycle_experiment} for the stochastic volatility example, and Figure~\ref{fig:logGaussCox_nrecycle_experiment} for the log-Gaussian Cox example.
 The green dotted line corresponds to the number of recycled samples at which the efficiency decrease relative to the optimal one becomes visually noticeable.
 The cyan dashed line corresponds to the number of recycled samples below which the benefit from recycling becomes negligible.